ysyk2021/the-list-makers-manifesto-achieving-your-goals-through-effective-organization/src/chapter-6-2.md

-# Techniques for Tracking Progress and Celebrating Successes

 Tracking progress and celebrating successes are vital aspects of effective organization and goal achievement.
 In this chapter of "The List-Maker's Manifesto: Achieving Your Goals Through Effective Organization," we will explore various techniques that can be used to track progress and celebrate accomplishments.
 These techniques will help you stay motivated, maintain focus, and experience the satisfaction of making progress towards your goals.